Default.com Pricing: Plans and Costs

-If you've tried to decode Default's pricing page, you already know the feeling.
+If you have tried to decode Default's pricing page, you already know the feeling.
 The $750/month Startup plan covers one workflow.
 The Growth tier requires a sales call.
 Every user costs $45/month on top of the platform fee.
-And the 10,000 annual enrichment credits?
-They run out faster than you'd expect.
-RevOps platform pricing shouldn't feel like buying a house when the builder won't quote you the full cost.
+And the 10,000 annual enrichment credits run out faster than you would expect.
+RevOps platform pricing should not feel like buying a house when the builder will not quote you the full cost.

 Default is a workflow engine that bundles forms, scheduling, routing, enrichment, and automation into one layer for inbound operations.
 It solves a real problem: the tangle of Chili Piper, Calendly, LeanData, and Zapier integrations that most revenue teams fight with daily.
-But as Default has expanded into territory management, website intent tracking, AI routing agents, and a marketing CRM, its pricing has grown more complex, with platform fees, per-seat charges, enrichment credit limits, and add-on costs that require careful math.
+But as Default has expanded into territory management, website intent tracking, AI routing agents, and a marketing CRM, its pricing has grown more complex, with platform fees, per-seat charges, enrichment credit limits, and add-on costs that require careful math before you sign.

-We've analyzed Default's pricing tiers, credit allocations, and hidden costs.
-It's the right choice if:
+We have analyzed Default's pricing tiers, credit allocations, and total cost of ownership.
+It is the right choice if:

 • You need to consolidate inbound scheduling, routing, and enrichment into one platform